derrickchwong/remote-agent-extension/README.md

 1. A GKE cluster with [agent-sandbox](https://github.com/kubernetes-sigs/agent-sandbox) installed
 2. The sandbox proxy deployed on your GKE cluster (see `~/workspaces/remote-agent-sandbox-proxy`)
-3. `kubectl` configured to access your GKE cluster
+3. Node.js and npm installed
-4. Node.js and npm installed
+4. Gemini CLI installed

-5. Gemini CLI installed
+**Note:** No kubectl or kubeconfig required!
+All Kubernetes operations are handled by the proxy.

 ## Installation